franciscofpereira/franciscofpereira/README.md

 # Hi there 👋, I'm Francisco!

 Welcome to my GitHub!
 I am a **Master’s student in Computer Science & Engineering at DTU**, specializing in Artificial Intelligence, Algorithms, and Cybersecurity.
-I’m passionate about Machine Learning, Data Science, Software Development, and Cybersecurity.
+I’m passionate about Machine Learning, Data Science, Software Development.

 ---